ringcentral/ringcentral-api-docs/docs/team-messaging/manual/pagination.md

-# REST API Pagination in Team Messaging
+# REST API Pagination in Chat

-If when calling the team messaging API to fetch a list of items, two elements are always returned:
+If when calling the chat API to fetch a list of items, two elements are always returned:

 * The `records` element is an array of items to be iterated over.
 * The `navigation` element contains page tokens to assist developers in iterating forward and backward through the total record set.